 |---|---|

-SDK (CoderClient) | Programmatic session management from agents, scripts, or external apps |
+SDK (CoderClient) | Programmatic session management from your app, automation, internal tooling, or another agent |

 Coder has HTTP endpoints, but no single static base URL.
 If neither url nor AGENTUITY_CODER_URL is set, clients call the Agentuity API to discover your org's Hub address, then route session and workspace requests to that Hub. @agentuity/coder and agentuity coder handle discovery, auth, and routing for you.